St. Francis High School (Traverse City, Michigan)

 St. Francis High School is a private, Roman Catholic high school in Traverse City, Michigan.
 It is located in the Roman Catholic Diocese of Gaylord.

 Background

-St. Francis High School located in Traverse City, Michigan, and is part of the Grand Traverse Area Catholic Schools.
+St. Francis High School is located in Traverse City, Michigan, and is part of the Grand Traverse Area Catholic Schools.
 This parochial school system traces its roots back to 1877 when it was founded by the Dominican Sisters.